Peter-Roh/excel-analyzer/README.md

 - View data of excel file in a table view

-- Ask LLM a question about the data and get answer
+- Ask LLM questions about the data and get answer

 ## Installation